torqueforge/shopify-2018-ottawa/instructor_docs/outline.md

 They should create an orderer role, and then perhaps a prefixer role.
 This is a good place to introduce them to named parameters, if it hasn't already come up.

-Make them demo House, random house, pirate house and pirate echo house.
+Make them show you House, random house, pirate house and random pirate house, and then cut them loose on the escalations.

-** POSTER! **
+**Make POSTER from instructor_docs/house_escalations.txt**

 Once they get this done, continue to add new variants.
 All previous variants must continue to work, plus
   * Hold 'the house the Jack built' last, shuffle only lines 1-11.